 - 1. Authority to Operate in Maryland: The applicant must be authorized to operate and transact business in the State of Maryland. - 2.
-Site Location: The facility or facilities that the microgrid, resiliency hub, or resilient facility power system will be designed to serve must be located within the State of Maryland. - 3.
+Site Location: The facility or facilities that the microgrid, resiliency hub, or resilient facility power system will serve must be located within the State of Maryland. - 3.
 Project Location: The microgrid, resiliency hub, or resilient facility power system must be located within the State of Maryland. - 4.
-Cost Match: The applicant must contribute a cost match that is at minimum 20% of the total project cost.
+Cost Match: The applicant must contribute a cost match that is at minimum 50% of the total project cost.
 Cash-in-kind, value of donated labor, other grants or incentives, and other external funding are all eligible, including combinations thereof. - 5.
-Project Planning Committee: The Resilient Maryland AOI 1 project must include a project planning committee that is composed of key project stakeholders (e.g., applicant representative(s), contractor/developer/vendor representative(s), community representative(s), electric utility representative(s), etc.).
-The applicant must demonstrate that they attempted to engage the electric utility, even if the electric utility declined. - 6.
-Applicant Good Standing: The applicant must be in Good Standing with the Maryland Department of Assessments and Taxation (DAT)3.
+Project Planning Committee: The Resilient Maryland AOI 2 project must include a project planning committee that is composed of key project stakeholders (e.g., applicant representative(s), contractor/developer/vendor representative(s), community representative(s), electric utility representative(s), etc.).
+The applicant must demonstrate that they attempted to engage the electric utility, even if the electric utility declined.

+- 6. Applicant Good Standing: The applicant must be in Good Standing with the Maryland Department of Assessments and Taxation (DAT)3.
 The applicant must provide proof of Good Standing with the application.
 This can be done by providing either (1) a screenshot or PDF of the applicant's status in DAT's Business Entity Search4 that indicates a Good Standing status; OR (2) a copy of a Certificate of Good Standing, which can be obtained on DAT's website here5. - 7.
 Contractor/Developer/Vendor Good Standing: Any contractor, developer, or vendor that the applicant enters into a contract with to complete the project must be in Good Standing with DAT.
 The applicant must provide evidence of this in its application, if the contractor, developer, or vendor is known at the time of application (see item 5 above for instructions on how to obtain).
 If the applicant has not yet selected a contractor, developer, or vendor, and the applicant is selected for an award, evidence of contractor, developer, or vendor Good Standing must be provided at the time of selection. - 8.
-Prior Expenses Unallowed: Resilient Maryland Program funds cannot be used for costs that were incurred by the applicant prior to execution of a Grant Agreement with MEA, if the applicant is selected for an award. - 9.
-Prior Recipients Restriction: If an applicant has previously participated in the Resilient Maryland Program and received feasibility and planning funds, the applicant cannot receive an FY24 Resilient Maryland AOI 1 award for the same project. - 10.
-Technology Restrictions: Resilient Maryland AOI 1 funds cannot be used for
+Prior Expenses Unallowed: Resilient Maryland Program funds cannot be used for costs that were incurred by the applicant prior to execution of a Grant Agreement with MEA, if the applicant is selected for an award. - Prior Recipients Restriction: If an applicant has previously participated in the Resilient Maryland Program and received capital funds, the applicant cannot receive an FY24 Resilient Maryland AOI 2 award for the same project. - 10.
+Technology Restrictions: Resilient Maryland AOI 2 funds cannot be used for fossil fuel technologies.
+MEA may grant an exception for combined heat and power ("CHP", also known as "cogeneration" or "cogen") systems when they meet the following conditions: (1) the applicant must determine that no other renewable generation or energy storage technologies are viable; (2) the loads that the CHP system would power are vital for the life, health, and safety of the community; (3) the project must still achieve a projected net greenhouse gas reduction; and (4) the CHP system must have the ability to operate during a utility power outage.
+MEA will determine at its sole discretion whether the CHP system has demonstrated that it will meet these conditions.
+See Appendix 1 for more information